yaswanth-bandaru/Stock_Prediction/README.md

 ## Approach

-* Fetch the data using Yfinance library
+* Fetch the data using Yfinance library.
-* Get the closing price and calculate technical indicators
+* Get the closing price and calculate technical indicators.
-* Fit LSTM, Prophet and Reinforcement models
+* Fit LSTM, Prophet and Reinforcement models.

 ## Results